 - Any person appointed by a court to manage the affairs of those incapable of managing their own affairs

 A person needs to apply in writing and prove their identity.
-They are entitled by law to receive a response no later than 40 days after their application is received.
-There may be a charge of up to a maximum of 50 (10 if held totally on computer: free if the record has been added to in the last 40 days).
+They are entitled by law to receive a response no later than 30 days after their application is received.
+There is no charge for this service..
 The copy must be accompanied by an explanation of any terms, which are unintelligible.
 If you do not understand any part of the record the relevant health profession should arrange to explain it to you.

 The Information Commissioner's website has very clear guidance on Data Protection and Freedom of Information and is worth a visit if you want to know more about the laws governing information in the United Kingdom.